Talline R. Martins, PhD

 a.ochoafernandez@ufl.edu

-Maegan Meredith is the Professional Development Graduate Assistant.
-Her role focuses on program-experience research, curriculum development, and program design and evaluation for the Graduate School.
+Alberto is Graduate Assistant in the Education and Training area.
+His role focusses on program-experience research, curriculum development, and program design and evaluation for the Graduate School.